wordscenes/whisper-ts-cog/readme.md

 1) Fire up the cheapest GPU machine on [Lambda](https://cloud.lambda.ai/instances).
 You should also attach a filesystem.

-Note: The Lambda ARM64 instances have issues building the image as of October 2025.
+Note: cog has issues building the image on Lambda ARM64 instances as of October 2025.
 Use x86_64.

 2) SSH into the instance, or use LambdaLab's Cloud IDE and open a terminal.